Re-story Africa

 It includes my Reflection Sessions – A sanctuary for caregivers, rememberers, and those carrying fragile legacies.

 The journey to caring for someone — a parent, a partner, a child, a sibling is not planned.
-It just happens on most of us.
+It just happens to most of us.
 Love takes us and keeps us there.
 But many times, Love alone is not enough.

-Here, we hold space for people who are walking the long road of caregiving — those supporting loved ones through dementia and the slow fade of memory, long-term illness, or children who are differently abled.
+Re-story Africa was born from this quiet, aching truth.
+Here, we hold space for people who are walking the long road of caregiving, those supporting loved ones through dementia and the slow fade of memory, long-term illness, or children who are differently abled.
 We know how heavy it can get.
 How isolating.
 How easy it is to disappear in the service of love.

 We don’t promise answers.
 But we offer presence.
 Listening.
 A shoulder.
 A breath.